njpanderson/push/README.md

  - Transfer of folders
  - Queueing (and transfer after save bulk)
  - Watching of files within the project

+## Quick setup

+Push supports many options and configuration modes.
+The most common of which is a single SFTP setup for an active workspace.
+The following steps will help you get set up in no time:

+ 1. Install push, either from the VS Code extension marketplace or by downloading the latest vsix file.
+ 2. In the command palette, choose **Create/Edit Push configuration** and then confirm the location, then choose the **SFTP** template.
+ 3. Fill in the missing details within the settings file.
+At minimum, you will need a `host`, `username`, `password` (if not using keys), and a `root` path.
+ 4. You should then be able to upload files within the workspace by using the explorer menu, title bars, or command palette.

+For more complete setup and configuration details, feel free to read on.

 ## Extension Settings